 These families have fled violence with only the clothes on their backs.
 They had to leave their villages and their homes, many had been burnt or bombed.
 Just a little help from us can bring a world of hope to them.

-Our Mission - Clean drinking water
+Our Mission - Rice for students

 In Melbourne, two refugees from Myanmar were busily making flowers (from pipecleaners) and weaving baskets.
 Multiple of these were sold and the money was used to send directly to purchase the items for the internally displaced people on the border.